Alfresco/docs-alfresco/intelligence-services/latest/admin/troubleshoot.md

 * doc is converted to txt (by the Alfresco Transform Engines), and then sent to Comprehend.
 * doc is also converted to pdf and then sent to Textract.

-You'll find a summary of the Transform Router configuration properties in `ai-pipeline-routes.json`, in the Intelligence Services distribution zip file.
+You'll find a summary of the Transform Router configuration properties in `ai-pipeline-routes.json`, which is included in the Intelligence Services distribution zip file.

 ### I'm getting a lot of inaccurate metadata, what can I do?